hashicorp/nomad/website/source/docs/jobspec/index.html.md

 * `config` - A map of key/value configuration passed into the driver to start the task.
 The details of configurations are specific to each driver.

+* `env` - A map of key/value representing environment variables that will be passed along to the running process.

 * `resources` - Provides the resource requirements of the task.
   See the resources reference for more details.